UweKeim/ZetaIpc/README.md

 ## Background

-First trying ZeroMQ to do some very small IPC between two processes on one machine, I failed and didn't bother to dig deeper.
+First trying [ZeroMQ](https://github.com/zeromq/netmq) to do some very small IPC between two processes on one machine, I failed and didn't bother to dig deeper.
 Instead I used the phantastic [C# WebServer project](https://webserver.codeplex.com/) and quickly assembled some small wrapper.

 I intentionally implemented simple string send and receive methods, everything else is out of scope of the library.
-E.g. one coulud use JSON.NET to transfer JSON within the strings between the client and the server.
+E.g. you could use [Json.NET](http://james.newtonking.com/json) to transfer JSON within the strings between the client and the server.

 ## Using the server